eegli/tinyparse/docs/reference/custom-validation.md

 Note that, when you're using TypeScript, custom validators need to be [explicitly annotated](https://github.com/microsoft/TypeScript/issues/14826#issuecomment-288870523) using the `Value` type as in the example below.

+**Good to know**

-- More info about type [predicates and narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates)
+- More info about type [predicates and narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates).
+- Vanilla JavaScript users can simply return a boolean.

 ## Example